VISIT OUR ART STORE ▶

 Step 3: Creating the Clouds and Soft, Blurry Mountains

-Now, let's focus on painting the distant mountains.
-Since they're the furthest away, I want them to appear blurry and less defined, with many clouds floating around.
+Next, the distant mountains are painted.
+Since they are farthest away, they appear blurry and less defined, with clouds floating around.

-I grab Sepia and mix it with a very light wash.
-Then, I gently apply this wash around the mountain areas.
+Sepia is mixed into a very light wash, then gently applied around the mountain areas.

 Paint the distant mountains

-As the greens at the bottom of the painting begin to dry, I add texture by splattering water over the area.
+As the greens at the bottom begin drying, water is splattered to add organic texture.
 This creates a more organic look and brings interest to the scene.

 Add splatters to the greens

-By repeating these steps, I can create blurry, faraway mountains.
-Areas not covered by clouds remain visible, while areas hidden behind the clouds stay paper white.
+By repeating these steps, blurry faraway mountains appear.
+Uncovered areas remain visible, while cloud-hidden areas stay paper white.

 Blend the colors in the mountain areas

-I move on to the second mountain, adding variety by mixing brown pink into the Sap Green for a muddy texture.
-I also add more Sepia to create a nice variation in texture.
+Moving to the second mountain, variety is created by mixing Brown Pink into Sap Green for a muddy texture.
+More Sepia is added for variation.

 Add texture to the second mountain